microsoft/app-metadata/README.md

 Supported extensions: .appxbundle, appxupload or .zip
 ```

-for .appxbundle app packages, the manifest is checked for the correct name of the appx subpackage.
-	if it is found, the metadata is parsed directly from there, otherwise you scavenge for as much as you can get from the appxbundle manifest and metadata
+> For .appxbundle app packages, the manifest is checked for the correct name of the appx subpackage.
+If it is found, the metadata is parsed directly from there, otherwise we scavenge for as much as we can get from the appxbundle manifest and metadata

 | Property        | Description           |
 | ------------- |:--------------|